EarthScope/rover/docs/commands.md

     rover unsubscribe N[:M]+

 Delete one or more subscriptions.
 The arguments can be single numbers (identifying the subscriptions, as displayed by `rover list-subscrive`), or ranges (N:M).

+Note: To avoid conflicts with subscriptions that are currently being processed, the daemon must be stopped (with `rover stop`) before using the `unsubscribe` command.

 ##### Significant Parameters